rlipscombe/eventually/README.md

 ## Background

-In [this blog post](https://blog.differentpla.net/blog/2020/09/14/erlang-common-test/), I wrote about using Erlang's Common Test for system testing.
+In [this blog post](https://blog.differentpla.net/blog/2020/09/14/erlang-common-test/), I wrote about how Electric Imp uses Erlang's Common Test for system testing.

 Because the system is asynchronous, we needed a way to assert results without running into race conditions.
 To do this, we invented `assert:eventually()`, which might look something like this:

 ```erlang
 %...